Cloud Insight FAQ

 3. Restart Agent after editing the logger.py file.

-A. When you select specific actions to grant to a sub account, the system offers a feature to automatically select the related actions as well.
+A. When the main account selects specific actions to grant to a sub account, the system offers a feature to automatically select the related actions as well.

 Q. When receiving Event information in SMS, what contents are contained in the SMS?

-A. Cloud Insight provides an SMS alarm function for cases where Event occurs, the Event remains unresolved, and the Event ends.
+A. Cloud Insight provides an SMS notification feature for cases where an Event occurs, the Event remains unresolved, and the Event ends.

-The Message format for each situation is as follows:
+The Message formats for each situation are as follows:

 SMS is sent with minimal information due to message capacity limitations according to message characteristics.